You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Respect your provider’s rate limits.
 Most APIs return HTTP 429 when you exceed the threshold.
 Implement:

-- A token bucket or leaky bucket algorithm for outgoing requests
+- A token-bucket or leaky-bucket algorithm for outgoing requests

 - Exponential backoff on 429 responses

-- Queue-based architecture for bulk sends (don’t fire 100,000 requests simultaneously)
+- Queue-based architecture for bulk sends (don’t fire 100,000 requests at once)

-DND List Compliance
+DND List Compliance in Ghana and Nigeria

-- Query your provider’s DND check endpoint (if available)
+- Query your provider’s DND check endpoint, if available

 - Handle DND rejection codes in your delivery webhook handler